-Whether you are a beginner or a professional, one of the most important elements of photography involves something called the 'exposure triangle' - which is the relationship between shutter speed, aperture and ISO.
+Whether you are a beginner or a professional, one of the most important elements of photography involves something called the 'exposure triangle'

 An understanding of the 'exposure triangle' can dramatically improve your photos, and this beginner's guide will help you understand the basics of what it is and how it impacts every photo.

 What is the exposure triangle?

 Think of the exposure triangle as the blueprint of every photo taken.
 Whether that is with a smartphone or a DSLR camera, 3 elements combine to allow you to take a photo.

 - Shutter speed - it determines how fast the shutter on your lens opens and closes.

 - Aperture - measured in f/stops, this setting determines how open or close your aperture will be and in turn how much of your scene from the foreground to the background will be in focus.

 - ISO - this is the sensitivity of the sensor to light.
 The higher it is set, the more sensitive your sensor will be.
 So, you will be able to take photos in darker conditions.
 Read our guide to ISO here.

 The reason this is called a “triangle” is that the three settings are connected.
 Which means changing one will impact the other two and allow you to be able to take a photo at the correct exposure level.